-First, to get you up to speed, it's worth checking out the Twitter in Plain English video below, from the folks over at Common Craft.
+First, to get you up to speed, it's worth checking out the Twitter in Plain English video, from the folks over at Common Craft.
 This will give you a general outline of how Twitter works and is most commonly used.

 So, Why Should I Use Twitter?